christianhg/selection-terminology/README.md

 * **Focus**: The place where selection ended.
 * **Caret**: The insertion point inside a text editor.

+## Selection

+> a list of items on which user operations will take place

 ## Anchor/Focus Vs. Start/End

 At first glance, anchor/focus might just look like a slightly more fancy way of talking about start/end.
 However, these two sets of terms are not to be confused.
 Depending on the direction of the selection, the anchor may be situated at the start or at the end of a selection (with the focus on the opposite end).